scionproto/scion/doc/ControlPlanePKI.md

   for the local ISD.
 - `Issuing`: AS that issues AS certificates to other ASes in the ISD.

-__Principal AS:__ has at least one of the above attributes.
+__Primary AS:__ has at least one of the above attributes.

 An AS that has no core links is not a core AS.
 A voting AS must be a core AS (this ensures that it's reachable by other core ASes for bootstrap purposes), but an issuer AS doesn't have such a requirement.
 Voting ASes are required to have both offline and online keys.
 Non-voting ASes cannot have offline keys.

-All ASes with one or more attributes are considered principal ASes, and are listed in the TRC, along with their relevant keys.
+All ASes with one or more attributes are considered primary ASes, and are listed in the TRC, along with their relevant keys.

 ## Design Goals